james-langbein/OpenTSP2/README.md

 The other motivation behind porting it to NumPy is that I'm still working on the Travelling Salesman Problem off and on, and it will be useful to me to have a re-written library that is trimmed down code-wise and makes full use of all of Python's beautiful syntactic sugar.

+As it is a research project on an unsolved problem in mathematics I have kept some code to myself.